CHAPTER Rev 900 INTEREST AND DIVIDENDS TAX

 (2) Continuity of life, where the organization holding the funds shall not survive after:

-(3) The sale of shares by interest-holders; or
+a.
+The sale of shares by interest holders; or

-(7) Dividends, where profits of the fund are not divided ratably among the investors.
+(5) Dividends, where profits of the fund are not divided ratably among investors.

-(i) In instances where mutual funds are taxable under the provisions of (g) above, the mutual fund shall:
+(i) In instances where mutual funds are taxable under the provisions of (g) above, the distributions to investors in the mutual fund shall not be taxable dividends.
+Such mutual funds shall:

 (a) The interest and dividends tax shall be applied at the:

-(1) Entity level for partnerships, associations or trusts when:
+(1) Entity level for partnerships, LLCs, or associations when:

 a.
-The entity has a usual place of business within New Hampshire or the trust property is located in New Hampshire;
+The entity has a usual place of business within New Hampshire;

 b.
-Any partner, trustee, member or owner is an inhabitant or resident of New Hampshire; and
+Any partner, member, or owner is an inhabitant or resident of New Hampshire; and

-(2) Owner or beneficiary level for partnerships, associations or trusts when:
+(2) Owner level for partnerships, LLCs, or associations when:

 a.
-The entity does not have a usual place of business within New Hampshire or the trust property is located outside of New Hampshire;
+The entity does not have a usual place of business within New Hampshire;

 b.
-One or more of the partners, trustees, members, owners or beneficiaries are inhabitants or residents of New Hampshire; and
+One or more of the partners, members, or owners are inhabitants or residents of New Hampshire; and

 (b) The amount of taxable interest and dividend income shall be determined as follows:

-(1) All interest and dividends received, which would be taxable if received by a resident individual, shall be taxable to a partnership, LLC, association or trust if:
+(1) All interest and dividends received, which would be taxable if received by a resident individual, shall be taxable to a partnership, LLC, or association if:

 a.
-The beneficial interest of the partnership, LLC, association or trust is composed of non-transferable shares;
+The beneficial interest of the partnership, LLC, or association is composed of non-transferable shares;

 b.
-The partnership's, LLC’s, or association's usual place of business is in New Hampshire, or in the instance of a trust, the location of the trust property is in New Hampshire; and
+The partnership’s, LLC’s, or association’s usual place of business is in New Hampshire; and

 c.
-All of the partnership's, LLC, association's or trust's interest holders are residents or inhabitants of New Hampshire; or
+All of the partnership’s, LLC’s, or association’s interest holders are residents or inhabitants of New Hampshire;

 b.
-The partnership, LLC or association’s usual place of business is in New Hampshire; and
+The partnership’s, LLC’s, or association’s usual place of business is in New Hampshire; and

 c.
 Some of the partnership's, LLC’s, or association's interest holders are residents or inhabitants of New Hampshire;

-(4) When a partnership, LLC, association or trust is not taxable as an entity and it has beneficial interests composed of non-transferable shares with some interest holders being residents or inhabitants of New Hampshire, then:
+(3) When a partnership, LLC, or association is not taxable as an entity and it has beneficial interests composed of non-transferable shares with some interest holders being residents or inhabitants of New Hampshire, then:

 a.
 The interest and dividend income subject to tax shall be: